Jewish Christianity: Exaltation and deification

 11 and that every tongue should confess that Jesus Christ is Lord, to the glory of God the Father.

 According to Dunn, the background of this hymn has been strongly debated.
 Some see it as influenced by a Greek worldview (Note: Several authors have even argued for influences from a "pre-Christian Gnostic redeemer myth".
 According to Dunn, this interpretation is dated, and based on "a most questionable historical foundation".) while others have argued for Jewish influences.
 According to Dunn, the hymn contains a contrast with the sins of Adam and his disobedience.
 Dunn further notes that the hymn may be seen as a three-stage Christology, starting with "an earlier stage of mythic pre-history or pre-existence," but regards the humility-exaltation contrast to be the main theme.

 This belief in the incarnated and exalted Christ was part of Christian tradition a few years after his death and over a decade before the writing of the Pauline epistles.

 According to Burton L. Mack the early Christian communities started with "Jesus movements", new religious movements centering on a human teacher called Jesus.
 A number of these "Jesus movements" can be discerned in early Christian writings.
 According to Mack, within these Jesus-movements developed within 25 years the belief that Jesus was the Messiah, and had risen from death.

 According to Erhman, the gospels show a development from a "low Christology" towards a "high Christology".
 Yet, a "high Christology" seems to have been part of Christian traditions a few years after his death, and over a decade before the writing of the Pauline epistles, which are the oldest Christian writings.
 According to Martin Hengel, as summarized by Jeremy Bouma, the letters of Paul already contain a fully developed Christology, shortly after the death of Jesus, including references to his pre-existence.
 According to Hengel, the Gospel of John shows a development which builds on this early high Christology, fusing it with Jewish wisdom traditions, in which Wisdom was personified and descended into the world.
 While this "Logos Christology" is recognizable for Greek metaphysics, it is nevertheless not derived from pagan sources, and Hengel rejects the idea of influence from "Hellenistic mystery cults or a Gnostic redeemer myth".

-According to Margaret Baker, Christian trinitarian theology derived from pre-Christian Palestinian beliefs about angels.
+According to Margaret Baker, Christian trinitarian theology derived from pre-Christian Judean beliefs about angels.
 These beliefs revolved around the idea that there was a High God and several Sons of God, one of which was Yahweh.
-Yahweh was believed to manifest as an angel, human being or a Davidic king, which led some 1st century Palestinians to believe that Jesus was the Son of God, Messiah and Lord.
+Yahweh was believed to manifest as an angel, human being or a Davidic king, which led some 1st century Jews to believe that Jesus was the Son of God, Messiah and Lord.

-Jewish practices and identity

-The Book of Acts reports that the early followers continued daily Temple attendance and traditional Jewish home prayer.
-Other passages in the New Testament gospels reflect a similar observance of traditional Jewish piety such as fasting, reverence for the Torah and observance of Jewish holy days.